osi-oswald/react-unify/README.md

   }

   componentDidUpdate(prevProps, prevState) {
-    // use this.myProp to access current prop (or this.props.myProp)
+    // use this.myProp to access current prop (equal to this.props.myProp) }
 }
-}
 ```

-Note: When using `@prop` to set a default value, it is recommended to always use `this.myProp`. `this.props.myProp` will not receive the default value set by `@prop` until after the first render.
-Use `MyComponent.defaultProps.myProp` to set default values if this matters.
+Note: When using `@prop` to set a default value, it is recommended to always use `this.myProp`, since `this.props.myProp` will not receive the default value set by `@prop` until after the first render.

 ## @Render